sondresolb/certificate-visualize/README.md

 ## Getting Started

-Instructions for cloning and testing application
+Instructions for cloning and using application

 ### Prerequisites